xtealer/c-101/README.md

 # C-101

-C 101 programs developed in 2018 at my first semester of college on utp.ac.pa
+C 101 programs developed in 2018 at my first semester of college on [Technological University of Panama](http://utp.ac.pa)

 Questions?